How Overlooked Expenses Eat Into Your Rental Property Profits

 How much does a bad tenant really cost a landlord?▾

-A tenant who stops paying and requires eviction in Northern Virginia costs $9,000–$20,000 all-in — lost rent during the 9–13 week eviction process, filing fees, potential attorney fees, turnover costs, and replacement vacancy.
-In Texas the timeline is faster but the total cost is still $4,000–$10,000.
+A tenant who stops paying and requires eviction in Northern Virginia costs $9,000-$20,000 all-in, including lost rent during the 9-13 week eviction process, filing fees, potential attorney fees, turnover costs, and replacement vacancy.
+In Texas the timeline is faster but the total cost is still $4,000-$10,000.
 The screening investment that prevents one bad placement pays for itself many times over.

 How do maintenance delays cost landlords money?▾

-Deferred maintenance typically costs 3–10x what prompt maintenance would have cost.
+Deferred maintenance typically costs 3-10x what prompt maintenance would have cost.
 A dripping faucet ignored becomes a pipe that fails.
 A small roof penetration becomes water damage.
-Beyond the direct repair cost, slow maintenance response is the #1 cited reason tenants don't renew — and tenant turnover costs 1–3 months of rent.
+Beyond the direct repair cost, slow maintenance response is the number one cited reason tenants do not renew, and tenant turnover costs 1-3 months of rent.

 You might also like